Using a Rear-Facing Tether

 How to Set Up A Rear-Facing Tether Using the Swedish Method

 Since the Swedish method uses an anchor point under the front seat, you’ll have to move the front seats forward.
 Look for a solid point that’s anchored to the vehicle floor, like a front seat leg or seat track.
 If the point you want to use isn’t solidly bolted to the vehicle frame, there’s a possibility the tether might fail in a crash.
 A seat that is able to be tethered rear-facing will come with a tether connector strap, otherwise known as a D-ring (though lately, they don’t look like “D” rings).
+The current tether connector strap being shipped with Britax convertibles is a piece of webbing with a loop on each end; there is no metal ring on one end anymore.
 This D-ring is threaded around the solid point you’ve found and the carseat’s tether is attached to it.
 If the D-ring doesn’t fit around the leg, see if the plastic covering will pop off.
 These cosmetic pieces usually are removable and can be put back on either after you’ve attached the D-ring or after you’re done with rear-facing.

 For positioning, try to use an anchor point closest to the carseat; for example, if you’re installing the carseat on the passenger side, use the passenger side front seat leg, not the driver’s seat leg.
 This will help keep the carseat from leaning excessively.
 Carseat manufacturers also test the rf tether when it’s 20° off-center or less.
 Twenty percent is about the distance to the vehicle seat front legs directly in line with the rf carseat.
 Attach the tether to the rf tether point you’ve created with the d-ring or to the tether anchor and pull the slack out of the tether.
 Do not use the tether to change the angle of the carseat; simply pull it snug.